The Low Down

 Setting up the wireless connection was relatively simple.
 It took me about 5-10 mins following the included quick start guide to get the ZEN Stream running on my network, and anyone with basic computer knowledge should be able to do it.

 As I said earlier, connections were strong over my AT&T Fiber internet, and I had no issues with music dropouts, even with demanding hi-res streams.
 I did have some issues reconnecting to streams at certain points, and I had to turn the unit off and then back on again to make a new connection.
-This happened a small percentage of the time (usually when I didn’t disconnect my source at the end of a session), and I have had similar issues with TIDAL Connect or DLNA with other devices.
+This happened a small percentage of the time (usually when I didn’t disconnect my source at the end of a session).
+To be fair, I have had similar issues with TIDAL Connect and DLNA on other devices.

 Listening To The ZEN Stream